Application of the China Principles at the Mogao Grottoes

 Two components of the master plan were selected for further development and implementation: an action plan for visitor management and a visitor carrying capacity study for the site (see below).
 Given the reality of growing visitor numbers and pressures to encourage tourism, there was an urgent need to develop a comprehensive strategy for managing visitors and interpreting the site that would include considerations for a visitor center, methods of enhancing the visitor experience, and a reservation system to reduce crowding.
 The Australian Department of the Environment and Heritage (formerly Australian Heritage Commission) participated in the development of the master plan, the visitor management plan, and a visitor survey methodology.

-The Mogao Master Plan has now been in operation for ten years, and like the China Principles, which were updated after ten years of application, the Master Plan is in need of assessment and updating.
-This will begin in 2017 as part of a renewed Memorandum of Understanding between the GCI and the Dunhuang Academy signed in September 2016.
+The Mogao Master Plan has been in operation for ten years, and like the China Principles, which were updated after ten years of application, the Master Plan is in need of assessment and updating.
+This will began in 2017 as part of a renewed Memorandum of Understanding between the GCI and the Dunhuang Academy signed in September 2016.

 The GCI will also begin assisting the Dunhuang Academy in regional master planning and training as the Academy takes on responsibility for three additional grotto sites on the Silk Road in Gansu Province (Majishan, Binglingsi and the Northern Grottoes) all part of China's World Heritage Silk Roads listing: the Routes Network of Chang'an-Tianshan Corridor.